roboscienceorg/book/source/Sensors/PositionandVelocitySensors.rst

 .. math:: f_r = f_t / (1 + v/c).

 If you know the frequency change you can then compute :math:`v`.

+.. rubric:: Footnotes

+.. [#f1]  LEDs have a variety of operating specs and you have to read the datasheet to find out about the specific voltage-current properties.
+Normally one is given an operating range and one must work out a suitable way to power the diode.
+For example,  assume we have and LED which operates in the 3-6 volt range and targeted current level is 20mA.
+   If we select $V = 5$, then the resistor should be $R = V/I = 5/.02 = 250$.
+   Since 250 is not a standard value, we select the closest available resistor value which is $R =270$ ohms.